Bring Your Own Device

-Due to the school purchasing through Apple at the Canberra Centre, Apple can offer a discount to parents who wish to purchase any apple product and accessory through their store.
-This apple purchasing portal can be accessed here.
-Apple Portal
+Due to the school purchasing through Apple at the Canberra Centre, they can offer a discount to parents who wish to purchase any Apple product and accessory through their store.

 If you have purchased a new iPad through an Apple Store you are able to contact them for assistance.
 Please refer to your documentation.